-Hidden service: To quantify the overhead of running a hidden service with an SGX-Tor proxy, we run one on the real Tor network.
-At the client side, we use a Tor browser [12] that automatically picks a rendezvous point.
+Hidden Service: To quantify the overhead of running a hidden service with an SGX-Tor proxy, we run one on the real Tor network.
+At the client side, we use a Tor browser [14] that automatically picks a rendezvous point.
 For each measurement, we relaunch a Tor browser to establish a new circuit.
 We perform 100 measurements that transfer a 10 MB file from an HTTP file server running as a hidden service.
-Figure 7 shows the distribution of the throughput for SGX-Tor and the original Tor.
-The hidden service using SGX-Tor gives only a 3.3% performance degradation from 1.35 to 1.30 Mbps on average.
-We see a smaller gap because the performance is more network bottlenecked as packets from/to a hidden service traverse two 3-hop circuits and only the hidden service uses SGX.
+Figure 7 shows the distribution of the throughput for SGX-Tor gives only a 3.3% performance degradation from 1.35 to 1.30 Mbps on average.
+We see a smaller gap because the performance is more network bottlenecked as packets from/to a hidden service uses SGX.

-Overhead of TLS and onion encryption: To quantify the overhead in a more CPU-bound setting, we create a private Tor network in which all components are connected locally at 1Gbps through a single switch.
-We measure the overhead of SGX-Tor starting from a single TLS connection without any onion routing and increase the number of onion hops from one to three.
-Table 3 shows the time-to-first-byte and throughput of TLS communication without onion routing.
+Overhead of TLS and Onion Encryption: To quantify the overhead in a more CPU-bound setting, we create a private Tor network in which all components are connected locally at 1Gbps through a single switch.
+We measure the overhead of SGX-Tor starting from a single TLS connection and increase the number of onion hops from one to three.
+Table IV shows the time-to-first-byte and throughput of TLS communication without onion routing.
 The result shows that SGX-Tor has 9.99% (716 to 651 Mbps) of performance degradation and has 6.39% additional latency (2.05 to 2.19 ms).
-Figure 10 shows the time-to-first-byte and throughput by increasing the number of onion hops for downloading a 10 MB file from the HTTP server.
-As the hop is increased, SGX-Tor has 17.7%, 18.3%, and 18.4% additional latency and the performance is degraded by 25.6%, 21.1%, 22.7%, respectively.
-Figure 8 shows the end-to-end client performance in the private Tor network.
-The vanilla Tor achieves 106 Mbps for HTTP and 101 Mbps for HTTPS transfers, while SGX-Tor gives 85 Mbps and 77 Mbps respectively, resulting in a throughput degradation of 24.7% and 31.2%, respectively (for 10 MB).
+Figure 10 shows the time-to-first-byte and throughput by increasing the number of onion hops for downloading a 10MB file from the HTTP

+Fig. 8.
+End-to-end client throughput in the private Tor network.